 My Story and Personal Journey

 My whole life changed when I moved to Houston, TX in 1997.
 I was from a small town in Southeast Texas called Port Arthur.
 I was actually from Port Neches-Groves, Nederland and Port Arthur, basically the Golden Triangle.
 I moved a lot, met a lot of different people, and made friends in each town.
 Since we are in the epicenter of the oil industry, refinery jobs were the primary source of work there.
 My mother, father, and grandfather all worked in the oil refineries.
-It was the business to be in, even though there was a high risk of being blown up or developing cancer from hazardous chemicals they might be breathing.
+It was the business to be in, even though there was a high risk of being exposed to hazardous chemicals.
 Even then, the business was lucrative.

 I had big dreams back then.
 I always wanted to be a professional skateboarder.
 Realistically, I didn’t think the skateboarding career was really what my family had in mind for me.
 So as life started to squeeze me for answers, I found myself having to make career decisions.
 What was it that I was going to be when I grew up?
 I really enjoyed art, and I use to draw all the time when I was a kid.
 I would draw pictures for my mom and she would reward me with her compliments.
 She would tell me that I was the best artist in the world.
 I was in almost every art class from 6th grade through 12th grade.
 I figured that if I could paint all day, make money, and be famous when I die, what could be better?
 So, when graduation came around and my senior year of high school was almost over, it was time to begin my search for a good art college.
 I almost enrolled into Lamar University, a community college in Beaumont, TX.
 I thought that this school should satisfy my education, I would still live close to home, and I wouldn’t have to work in a oil refinery.
 Then, one day a Art Institute of Houston representative came and introduced me to my future.
 He informed me about creating graphics and utilizing art to make money sounded like a dream come true.
 This was the answer to all my dreams.
 I was getting out of the Golden Triangle and moving to Houston.